VictorKong94/PokePortal/answers.md

 can just pass in `:back`.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
+This works because `flash[:error]` (the message that the user sees) is defined here to be the validation error outputted by the `Pokemon` model.

 # Give us feedback on the project and decal below!